ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 ## Setting up the project

-These guides assume you have a Laravel project.
+This guide assume you have a Laravel project.
 You can create a basic Laravel project using [Composer](https://getcomposer.org/).
 Refer to the [Laravel documentation](https://laravel.com/docs/10.x/installation) to learn how to set up a project in the framework.

 ## Integrating from CDN